dolthub/docs/packages/doltgres/content/concepts/sql/table.md

 same on both.

 Dolt and Postgres are [row major](https://en.wikipedia.org/wiki/Row-_and_column-major_order), meaning row values are stored next to each other.
-However, MySQL stores data in a binary tree structure while Dolt stores table data on disk using a content-addressed binary tree called a [prolly tree](https://docs.dolthub.com/architecture/storage-engine/prolly-tree).
+However, Postgres stores data in a binary tree structure while Dolt stores table data on disk using a content-addressed binary tree called a [prolly tree](https://docs.dolthub.com/architecture/storage-engine/prolly-tree).
 This setup makes Dolt [fairly comparable in query performance to Postgres](../../reference/benchmarks/latency.md) while also